WirresWiesel/WWLauncher/README.md

 Features:
 - Add and manage Assets
 - Add and manage a List of programs for each Asset
+- Start/Stop/Delete a single program or the whole List (Start Asset)
 - Clear ListView with status indicator

 Technical Details: